Trifolium pratense: Ecology

+One important pollinator, which was also brought from Europe, is Bombus ruderatus, or the large garden bumblebee.
+This bumblebee has been one of the important pollinators of red clover in South America and New Zealand.

 Red clover is subject to bacterial as well as fungal diseases, including clover rot, and red clover rust, Uromyces trifolii-repentis var. fallens.
 Other problems include parasitic nematodes (roundworms) and viruses.

+Trifolium pratense's perennial nature affords sustained, reliable growth.
+Furthermore, the species' ability to fix nitrogen promotes protein rich growth, supporting a wide range of wildlife including deer, turkeys, and rabbits.